 - Remind them of a previous, beloved pet they had

 - Give the person warm, nurturing feelings of caring for another

 Some men may not attach to a doll therefore a stuffed animal could be an alternative for them.

 What better gift to give an elderly loved one who sits for long periods of time, than the ultimate in comfort - a Seating Matters chair.
-The only specialist chair on the market with research to prove it's efficacy.
-One of the Seating Matters chairs will guanratee your loved one has the utmost comfort each and every day.
-Our chairs have been proven to reduce pressure injuries so you can rest assured knowing that your loved one is at a much lower risk of developing any nasty pressure ulcers.
-The chairs are customised to fit the dimensions of the patient, hugging them so they are completley comfortable and safe, reducing the risk of accidental falls.
+One of the Seating Matters chairs can give your loved one has the utmost comfort each and every day.
+Our chairs can help to reduce pressure injuries so you can rest assured knowing that your loved one is at a much lower risk of developing any nasty pressure ulcers.
+The chairs are customized to fit the dimensions of the patient, hugging them so they are completely comfortable and safe, reducing the risk of accidental falls.
 They will also support the posture and ensure they can remain as functional and independent as possible.
-See the full range here.
+Check out the full range here.